othercriteria/vibectl/docs/llm-proxy-server.md

 - `vibectl-server://host:port` → TLS
 - `vibectl-server-insecure://host:port` → plain text

-## Let's Encrypt Integration (Planned)
+## ACME / Let's Encrypt Integration

-For production deployments with public hostnames, vibectl-server will support automatic certificate provisioning via Let's Encrypt and other ACME-compatible certificate authorities.
+vibectl-server includes built in support for obtaining TLS certificates from Let's Encrypt or any other ACME compatible certificate authority.
+This is useful for public deployments where you want trusted certificates without manually managing them.

 ### Why Let's Encrypt?